 4. Stick to what is familiar

 This is not the time to introduce new technology to your students.
 Students may be feeling overwhelmed, anxious, or scared and trying to introduce unfamiliar technology may just increase the stress they are already feeling.
 Use what they know and try to be consistent with the other educators at your school.

 It is an amazing thing that we can continue to reach the academic needs of our students remotely.
 That being said, we need to set limits for ourselves.
 It is important for you to take care of yourself and your own family.
 Go on walks.
 Play with your children.
 Call a friend and have a chat!
 Finally clean out that closet.
 Enjoy the time away to take things a little slower.

 While there are many unknown challenges facing us in the days ahead, remember to be flexible.
 Not every student has access to devices or the internet at home and they may be dealing with household dynamics and circumstances that are challenging.
 This is a time for us to show a little more grace and a little more patience to the students we serve!
 At the end of the day, we are all learning and coping with this together.

 If you need more online resources, we have some FREE remote learning lessons that you can access here.

-And if you need a few more supplemental resources, here are some digital activities that you can assign students remotely.
+And if you need a few more supplemental resources, here are some digital activities that you can assign students remotely by skill.
+You can now shop digital activities for a grade level here.
 What remote learning tips do you have to share?